notsomeidiot123/RagnarokBootManager/README.md

 # Ragnarok Boot Manager

-Simple x86 bootloader that boots a kernel from a filesystem
+Simple x86 bootloader that boots a kernel from a filesystem.
+Maybe could use a different name but my friend named it so I'm not going to change it

 ## Dependencies